Altabeh/gcl/README.md

-# GCL
+# gcl

-This module provides a parser for Google case law pages available at https://scholar.google.com/.
+This module provides a scraper/parser for Google case law pages available at https://scholar.google.com/.

 The offered features include scraping, parsing, serializing and tagging important data such as bluebook citations, judge names, courts,